 But there’s no denying these sides are among the minority.
-So, with that in mind, at Squawka we’ve undertaken the task of ranking the top five midfield trios in this season’s Champions League.
+So, with that in mind, at Squawka we’ve undertaken the task of ranking the top five midfield trios in this season’s Champions League knockout stages.

 Disagree with any of our picks?
 Be sure to give us your suggestions on social media!

-While Calhanoglu gets to work splitting open the opposing defence and whipping in deadly set-pieces — he managed 31 Serie A assists during his four years with Milan — Barella makes dynamic supporting runs to help unsettle the opposing defence.
+While Calhanoglu gets to work splitting open the opposing defence and whipping in deadly set-pieces — he has made eight assists in Serie A and the Champions League so far this season — Barella makes dynamic supporting runs to help unsettle the opposing defence.
 All the while, Brozovic is the shield, mopping up behind and tackling with tenacity.
-Barella’s relentless energy also helps here and he’s already joint-seventh in Serie A this season for tackles (nine) while Brozovic is only two back on seven.
+Barella’s relentless energy also helps here and he’s already made 35 tackles in Serie A this season while Brozovic is 11 ahead on 46.

 2021/22 Champions League outright odds with William Hill…

-2. Ilkay Gundogan, Rodri & Kevin De Bruyne (Manchester City)
+2. Kevin De Bruyne, Rodri & Bernardo Silva (Manchester City)

 Pep Guardiola absolutely loves a midfield trio.
 After all, it was he that put together arguably the greatest of all time during his Barca days in Busquets, Xavi and Andreas Iniesta.
 And at Man City, he’s not too far off being equally blessed.

-Ilkay Gundogan is the box-to-box engine, helping out defensively, driving the ball forward and, as we saw last year with 13 Premier League goals, making late runs into the box.
+Bernardo Silva is the box-to-box engine, helping out defensively, driving the ball forward and, thanks to his ability having been a winger when Man City first signed him, making runs into the box.

 And what to say about Kevin De Bruyne?
 When fully fit, he’s the greatest creative player on the planet who will slice open your backline from literally any angle on the pitch.
 It’s just the keeping him fit part that’s an issue.

-But even if the Belgian maestro does go down, the likes of Bernardo Silva, Phil Foden and Jack Grealish could all be great alternatives in that position in their own right.
-In fact, between Gundogan (9) and Silva (3), the pair in front of Rodri has created a combined 12 chances so far this season, covering well for De Bruyne’s absence.
+But even if the Belgian maestro does go down, the likes of Ilkay Gundogan, Phil Foden and Jack Grealish could all be great alternatives in that position in their own right.

 1. Toni Kroos, Casemiro & Luka Modric (Real Madrid)